hughes84/Emoji/README.md

 This project does not have any external dependencies.
 It can be played in any modern web browser.

-# Acknowledgments

-- This game was inspired by the classic and popular Memory Card Game.
-- Built as a fun project for learning HTML, CSS, and JavaScript.

 [Back to Table of Contents](#table-of-contents)